Hiking in Sardinia: 5 Ways To Explore The Island On Foot

 Descent: 860 m

-Although it's a long day today, most of the route is very doable.
+Although it's a long day, most of the route is very doable.
 The first half you'll mostly walk on country tracks without too much climbing or descending.
 Around half-way, after you cross the river Fiume Cedrino, the trail goes up towards the barren ridge line of the northern Supramonte.
 Stay below the ridge, as you pass several cave systems underneath the impressive rock walls.
-You contour the hillside in a roughly westerly direction until the final descent to the pretty village Oliena.
+You'll contour the hillside in a roughly westerly direction until the final descent to the pretty village Oliena.

 B&B Corte San Lussorio (Oliena)